|Responsible Division:||Finance and Administration|

 3. Failure to Comply

-An employee's failure to comply with these ethical requirements may subject them to disciplinary action under the University's Guidelines for Disciplinary Action, reference Chapter 6C-4.070, Florida Administrative Code.
+An employee's failure to comply with these ethical requirements may subject them to disciplinary action under the University's Guidelines for Disciplinary Action, reference FSU-4.070, Florida State University Regulations.

 To outline the guidelines and responsibilities for ensuring that operators of University-owned vehicles have a valid driver's license.